 Large or small, permanent homes or those just for get-aways, these types of mobile homes provide the main necessities in a self-sufficient way.

 The tiny home movement has been growing across the globe for the past few years and shows no signs of dying down.
 These tiny residences allow people to free themselves from a lot of the expenses associated with larger homes, giving them the freedom to pursue activities other than house maintenance and upkeep.

-Traditionally, these tiny houses are around 2.4 x 5 meters, which is between 100 and 400 square feet, according to Living Big in a Tiny House.
+- The size is around 2.4 x 5 meters, which is between 100 and 400 square feet.

 Tiny Homes Fit for a Vacation